Key things to keep in mind with tips from Tim Carter of askthebuilder.com

 Rustic, Colonial, Contemporary, Modern, Old World, Tuscan, and Log Cabin, are just a few of the different designs that you may choose for your home or space.
 Not only the type of natural stone veneer that you choose, but also the color, shape, and installation will create the final work of art.

 “I’ve seen spectacular stone fireplaces that are 20 or more feet high, rustic stone fireplaces that have custom-carved stone-fireplace mantels and quaint stone fireplaces in modest homes.
 You can use flat stone, small rounded boulders or coarse volcanic rock.
-It’s just a matter of the style and the type of rock that matches the color scheme and feel of the room,” (Tim Carter, askthebuilder.com)
+It’s just a matter of the style and the type of rock that matches the color scheme and feel of the room.”– Tim Carter, askthebuilder.com

-Rustic and Traditional Fireplace Stone Examples:
+Rustic and Traditional Stone Fireplaces

 What a Difference a Joint Can Make

 The color of the mortar used in the pointing processes will also dramatically effect the overall look and design.
 In all installations the joints should be as uniform as possible.
 For more information on the various joint techniques and mortar methods, visit our mortar joints page.

-Dry-Laid or Recessed Mortar Joints:
+Dry-Laid or Recessed Mortar Joints

-Standard Grout Joints:
+Standard Grout Joints

-Wide Grout Joints:
+Wide Grout Joints

 Customize and Combine Stone Colors & Shapes to Make your Fireplace Unique

 When deciding on the perfect natural stone choice to fit your space it can be difficult to find just the right blend of colors and shapes.
-No matter where your fireplace is going it will be the focal point for the room and the anchor of the overall design.
+No matter where your fireplace is located it will be the focal point for the room and the anchor of the overall design.